jessonfoo/homebrew-desc/README.md

     kumofs: A scalable and highly available distributed key-value store
     cassandra: Highly scalable, eventually consistent, distributed key-value store

 Both `-s` and `--search` are acceptable.
-Searches are always case insensitive.
+Searches are always case insensitive, and searches with `-s` or `--search` look at the names and the descriptions of packages.

 The argument passed to `-s` or `--search` is interpreted as a Ruby regular expression.
 So you can even do silly searches like this: